tillo13/Instant_id/README.md

 - **Number of Inference Steps Range**
 - **Guidance Scale Range**

-This structured variety helps find the sweet spot for each image, allowing for extensive customization:
+This structured variety helps find the sweet spot for each image, allowing for you to find the right customization:

 ```python
 IDENTITYNET_STRENGTH_RATIO_RANGE = (1.0, 1.5)